davidjerleke/embla-carousel/.github/CONTRIBUTING.md

 - **`Test case:`** Create one by forking one of the CodeSandboxes on the [examples page](https://davidcetinkaya.github.io/embla-carousel/examples).
 If applicable, choose the most relevant one.
 - **`Demonstrate:`** Make sure the test case clearly demonstrates the issue.
 - **`Do not:`** Provide a link to a production site.
 That's not a test case.
-- **`Create a Pull Request:`** If you want to solve the bug, please make sure the branch name follows this pattern `bug/branchname-goes-here`.
+- **`Create a Pull Request:`** If you want to solve the bug yourself, please make sure the branch name follows this pattern `bug/branchname-goes-here`.

 ### New features